How to Block a Website in 2024

 Our information age has made access to useful information so easy that sometimes all you need is your mobile and the internet to find out—if you’re curious—how to block YouTube or how to block certain YouTube channels.
 This ease of access has come with a price, however, as the internet is not only rich with useful and factual information but also with distracting and harmful websites that parents and teachers find the need to block in order to protect students and children, creating a safer and more focused online environment.
 This is what our guide aims to help you with by walking you through the steps of blocking websites through different methods.

-Blocking websites can help protect children from inappropriate content, reduce distractions during study time, and prevent access to malicious sites.
+Blocking websites is one of the ways to protect your children and students from inappropriate content, reduce distractions during study time, and block access to malicious sites while still allowing them access to information online.
 Here are a few key reasons why you might want to block websites:

-• Reducing Distractions - Social media, gaming, and entertainment sites can be major distractions during homework or class time when students are supposed to focus with the task at hand.
+Social media, gaming, and entertainment sites can prove to be major distractions not only during homework or class time—when students are supposed to focus with the task at hand—but also can take away precious time and attention that they can spend on family and friends when they’re home after school.

-• Preventing Malware - Blocking suspicious or unknown websites can protect devices from malware and other security threats that children are not aware of.
+Blocking suspicious or unknown websites can protect devices from malware and other security threats that children and, let’s be honest, some adults are not aware of.
+By blocking suspicious websites, we can already protect our family from the risks they pose to security and safety.

-How to Block Websites on Different Web Browsers
+Option 2: Block Websites on Your Web Browsers

 Blocking websites can be done directly through web browsers by using built-in settings or extensions.
 Here’s how you can block websites on Chrome, Safari, and Brave browsers.
 Please be aware that some of these can be a little technical but you can still do it on your own while others may require you to check your level of access and consult your IT (if you’re in school or at work).